erinvdoyle/instatrip/README.md

 - User input is validated and no alphanumeric entry or keypress outside of the specified format is accepted
 - Incorrect input results in a request for correct input
 - User may choose to generate new cities and receives three new cities
-- User may return to previous selection, request new selection, proceed to *Safetyand Accessibility* preferences, or start over
+- User may return to previous selection, request new selection, proceed to *Safety and Accessibility* preferences, or start over

 </details>